leon-ai/docs.getleon.ai/docs/packages-modules.md

 ```
 > *`packages/videodownloader/config/config.json`*

-In each package configuration file, you can add new keys/value as much as you want.
+In each package configuration file, you can add new keys/value as much as you want while you are creating a module.

 In this example, the keys `api_key` and `playlist_id` have been added to the *YouTube* module configuration.
 It allows the module to pick the values to request the YouTube API.

-You can add any new key/value you want to this file when you create a module.
-To have access to these properties, you can use the [utils.config(key)](/packages-modules.md#config-key) function.
+To have access to these properties, you can use the [utils.config(key)](#config-key) function.

 Options are used when it needs interaction between a module and the core.
-It can be used for the [synchronizer](/configuration.md#synchronizer) for example.
+They can be used for the [synchronizer](/configuration.md#synchronizer) for example.

 ::: tip
 Do not hesitate to take a look at the other modules to have a better understanding.